obetomuniz/tatooine/docs/XML.md

-# parseXml
+# scrapeXml

-The `parseXml` function takes an XML URL resource and an object containing `selectors` as input and returns an object with data extracted from the XML.
-It uses the `xmldom`, `xpath`, and `utils/fetchData` functions to make the HTTP request and parse the XML using the provided `selectors`.
+The `scrapeXml` function takes an XML URL resource and an object containing `selectors` as input and returns an object with data extracted from the XML.
+It uses the `xmldom`, `xpath`, and `utils/fetchData` functions to make the HTTP request and scrape the XML using the provided `selectors`.

 ## Selectors